idm-auth/admin-backend-koa/.amazonq/rules/project-conventions.md

 - Use grep/search tools to find all references before removing
 - Example: `grep -r "methodName" --include="*.ts" .`

+## Refactoring Rules
+- After ANY refactoring or optimization, ALWAYS check for dead code and unused files
+- Search for imports of moved/changed code to ensure nothing is left behind
+- Remove unused files immediately - do not leave dead code in the codebase
+- Example: `grep -r "from '@/path/to/old/file'" --include="*.ts" src/`

 ## TypeScript Rules
 - NEVER use `any` type - defeats the purpose of TypeScript